Prince George's County, Maryland: Rural Tier

-Prince George's rural tier was designated "in the 2002 General Plan as an area where residential growth would be minimal"; it may be found in the area well beyond the Beltway to the east and south of central county, bounded on the north by U.S. Route 50, the west by the communities Accokeek and Fort Washington, and the east by the Patuxent River.
+Prince George's rural tier was designated "in the 2002 General Plan as an area where residential growth would be minimal"; it may be found in the area just beyond the Beltway to the west and south of central county, though with direct access by Route 210, while bounded on the west by the communities Accokeek and Fort Washington, and the east by the Patuxent River.
 Prince George's origins are in this part of the county.
 Most of this area contains the unincorporated parishes, villages and lost towns of Prince George's County.
 Largely under postal designations of "Upper Marlboro" or "Brandywine", in truth the town of Upper Marlboro is more central county in character, though it is the post office location for various rural settlements.
 (The names of these unincorporated areas are listed below in the towns section of this article).
 Since 1721 Upper Marlboro has been the county seat of government, with families that trace their lineage back to Prince George's initial land grants and earliest governing officials.
 Names like Clagett, Sasscer, King James and Queen Anne pepper the streets.

 The rural tier has been the focus of orchestrated efforts by residents and county government to preserve its rural character and environmental integrity.
 Under the Maryland-National Capital Park and Planning Commission (M-NCPPC), Patuxent River Park is the largest natural preserve and provides public access for birdwatching and viewing the rural tier's natural waterfront vistas.
 In season, the park's Jug Bay Natural Area and the Patuxent Riverkeeper in Queen Anne both offer canoeing and kayaking rentals on the Patuxent.
 The county's largest collection of tobacco planter mansions and preserved homes are in the rural tier, some managed by the M-NCPPC.
-Many rural tier roads have scenic highway preservation status; a fall drive yields exceptional beauty along the Patuxent valley's Leeland Road, Croom Road, Clagett's Landing Rd., Mill Branch Rd., Queen Anne Rd., and Brandywine Rd.
-Walking access along roads in this area is very limited, because most property along the roads remains in private ownership.
-However, walking is much more accessible in the widespread M-NCPPC lands and trails and state holdings in the Patuxent valley, such as Merkle Wildlife Sanctuary and Rosaryville State Park, both popular among hikers and mountain bikers.
+Many rural tier roads have scenic highway preservation status.
+Rosaryville State Park is in the county, not far from the county seat.